mrkkrp/markkarpov.com/post/migrating-text-metrics.md

 This shows that the new pure Haskell implementation is not slower.
 In fact, it's even a bit faster for short strings.
-The result can be explained by the fact that to pass `Text` to C it has to be copied, and that also takes some cycles.
+The result can be explained by the fact that to pass `Text` to C it has to be copied, with pure Haskell implementation we avoid the copying.

 ## Jaro distance